 This section does not have to be long.
 At the very least, provide a link to your Privacy Policy and note that it exists.

-This clause will help you protect the branding aspects of your small business that make you unique.
+This clause will help you protect the branding aspects of your business that make you unique.
 For example, your brand logo, pictures of your products, and any other creative material you share.

 ServiceNow Terms of Use: Intellectual Property clause